NicholasBHubbard/Yabsm/README.md

 # -*- mode:org;mode:auto-fill;fill-column:79 -*-
 #+title: YABSM (yet another btrfs snapshot manager)
 #+author: Nicholas Hubbard

-* Why should I use YABSM?
-  Yabsm makes it easy to set up a btrfs snapshot and backup system.
-Yabsm can be configured to be useful as a workflow tool where you can quickly jump back in time to an old system state.

 * Features
   + Organize your snapshots into 5minute, hourly, midnight, weekly and monthly timeframe categories.